-17. Ethical Compliance.
+16. Compliance.
 The Committee will review the results of management's efforts to monitor compliance with the Company's programs and policies designed to ensure compliance with applicable laws and stock exchange listing requirements, including the Company's Code of Business Conduct and Ethics.

-18. Related Party Transactions.
+17. Related Party Transactions.
 The Committee will review and approve, in accordance with the Company's policies, any related party transaction as defined by applicable law or stock exchange listing requirements.
+The Committee will also discuss with the Auditors their evaluation of the Company's identification of, accounting for, and disclosure of its relationship with related parties as set forth under the standards of the PCAOB.